DAYale500/bcc5/docs/Z_TO-DO_list.md

 // To-Do: add a feature to allow users to suggest edits or contribute additional content
 // To-Do: add a feature to allow users to follow or subscribe to specific paths or chapters for updates
 // To-Do: add a feature to allow users to create custom paths or collections of items
+//

+move tools to left of flashcards?

+pathItem = flashcard, doesn't navigate to flashcardDetailScreen